 While secular Buddhism has become an increasingly significant trend within western Buddhism, there is no consensus among secular Buddhists about our basic principles, values, and goals.
-In an article posted last year on the U.S. Secular Buddhist Association website, Three paths for secular Buddhists, I identified three distinct trends within secular Buddhism.
+In a recent article, Three paths for secular Buddhists, I identified three distinct trends within secular Buddhism.
 This diversity among secular Buddhists is actually a good thing.
 As Stephen Batchelor has repeatedly pointed out, we would be making a huge mistake if we attempted to establish a set of unitary, officially-sanctioned secular Buddhist beliefs and practices.
 Instead of trying to create an institution to represent secular Buddhism, he argues that we need to engage in a process of dialogue and discussion about how the Buddha’s insights about human experience can become relevant and impactful in today’s world.

 I offer below some “Core elements of a secular and socially-engaged Buddhism” as a contribution to this ongoing conversation.
 I’ve tried to lay out succinctly the essential building blocks of a secular Buddhism that is strongly linked to socially-engaged action.
 I do so recognizing that my views have been shaped both by my own personal history and the debates and discussions among Buddhists within the country in which I live, the USA.